 Once I have all the research completed (or during my research), I will create an outline in a Google Doc.

-This will be a long process, but the most important if I plan to make the best content on the internet for this topic.
+This will be a long process, but the most important if I plan to make the best web page on the internet for affiliate marketing.

-3. Start Writing As Much As I Can
+3. Write As Much As I Possibly Can

 Once I have my outline and subtopics, I’ll add them all as tasks in Asana and assign them to myself one by one.